-The collaboration of all stakeholders of the different departments facilitates the adherence to the ultimate goal of "Zero Injury by Choice" and meets the objectives set by JCCBI.
+Such collaboration of the different services stakeholders facilitates the adherence to the ultimate goal of "zero injury by choice" and meets the objectives set by JCCBI.
 This philosophy also logically and naturally integrates into the Corporation's sustainable development approach.